Incoming Call Volumes - How Can You Help Us? (11th April 2021)

 Southside, the Domestic Violence support team, will be closed from 23rd December to 4th January.
 If you need help during this time contact the national helpline on 08080 2000247.

-COVID-19 testing centres will be open over Christmas and New Year (14th December 2020)
+COVID-19 Testing Centres Opening Christmas and New Year (14th December 2020)

 All regional coronavirus testing facilities will be open to the public on Christmas Eve, Christmas Day, Boxing Day (substitute), New Year’s Eve and New Year’s Day.